bpetrikovics/teamspeak3-music-control/README.md

-# MojoBot - Teamspeak bot + Mopidy remote control with simple web UI #
+# MojoBot - Teamspeak bot / Mopidy remote control #

 ## What it does: